 - All student group or individual projects referred to in applications must have happened in the 2016-2017 academic year.

-- The Campus Activities Board is exempt from student group awards due to their special circumstances regarding financial support, staff support, and programming nature of their group.
-Individual CAB members however ARE eligible for individual awards [Spartan Leadership, Outstanding Student Leader and Emerging Student Leader].
+- The Activities & Campus Events (ACE) board is exempt from student group awards due to their special circumstances regarding financial support, staff support, and programming nature of their group.
+Individual ACE members however ARE eligible for individual awards [Spartan Leadership, Outstanding Student Leader and Emerging Student Leader].

 - Individuals and student groups must be in good academic standing and have a good conduct standing with the University.